JSON Formatter & Viewer

 Debugging API Responses

 When troubleshooting a REST API, responses are often returned as a single minified line.
-Pasting the raw response into the formatter instantly reveals the full structure, making it easy to locate missing fields, unexpected null values, or incorrect nesting.
-This is invaluable when working with third-party APIs whose documentation may be incomplete or outdated.
+Pasting the raw response into the formatter reveals the full structure as soon as you paste, making it easy to locate missing fields, unexpected null values, or incorrect nesting.
+This is useful when working with third-party APIs whose documentation may be incomplete or outdated.

 Validating Configuration Files